pmlmodelling/oceanVal/docs/source/recipes.rst

 Data Recipes
 =============

-To make life easier, oceanVal provides a number of built in recipes, which will allow you to easily validate common oceanic varibles from data that is downloadable.
+To make life easier, oceanVal provides a number of built in recipes, which will allow you to easily validate common oceanic variables from data that is downloadable.

 **Note**: recipes are only available for gridded data at present.